nenoNaninu/RxWebSocket/README.md

 webSocketClient.CloseMessageReceived
     .Subscribe(x => DoSomething(x));

-webSocketClient.ExceptionHappened
+//Issued when an exception occurs in processing of the background thread(receiving and sending). webSocketClient.ExceptionHappened
     .Subscribe(x => DoSomething(x));

+try
+{
     //connect and start listening in background thread.
-//await until websocket can connect. try
+    //await until websocket can connect.
-{
     await webSocketClient.ConnectAndStartListening();

     //send bin